 Besides spectacular growth and formidable earthquakes, people still want to live in California.
 Here are three good reasons to live in California:

-1. Weather: California has mild weather – very little humidity and not too cold nor too hot in many areas.
+1. Weather: mild weather – very little humidity and not too cold nor too hot in many areas.

-2. Educational opportunities: California is known as being home to some of the best colleges and universities in the world.
-Aside from the University of California, the California State College and University system, CalTech, USC, and Stanford University, there are many other world class colleges. universities and community colleges in California.
+2. Educational opportunities: home to some of the best colleges and universities in the world.
+Aside from the University of California, the California State College and University system, CalTech, USC, and Stanford University, there are many other world class colleges. universities and community colleges.

-3. Beaches: California has wonderful beaches -- many are sandy, long and wide – from the Mexican border to Oregon.
+3. Beaches: gorgeous beaches -- many are sandy, long and wide – from the Mexican border to Oregon and most have spectacular waterfront and water view homes.